Densho1/Climate-Change-Sentiment-Predictor/README.md

 The wordcloud of neutral tweets shows that words associated with climate change neutrality are associated with concern for other global events and common causes of global warming (particularly fossil fuels).
 This implies that the neutral climate change sentiment is associated with general awareness of the issue.

 Notable words that appear in the wordcloud are "thunberg", "local", "coronavirus" and "new".
+Greta Thunberg is a Swedish climate change activist that grew in popularity due to her initiative and age.
+(BBC, 2019) The dataset is composed of tweets from 2020, which was the time when the Coronavirus pandemic struck the world.

 ![](report_assets/test_dataset_occurrences_negative_x3.png)